-Events now occurring in Europe focus the attention of Bible students upon the prophecy of Daniel 2.
+Events now taking place in Europe focus the attention of Bible students upon the prophecy of Daniel 2.
 Many times it has appeared that some great leader would once again unite the severed fragments of the old Roman Empire.
-But observe carefully the language of prophecy:-
+But observe carefully the language of prophecy:

-"And whereas thou sawest iron mixed with miry clay, they shall mingle themselves with the seed of men: but they shall not cleave one to another, even as iron is not mixed with clay."
+"Whereas thou sawest iron mixed with miry clay, they shall mingle themselves with the seed of men: but they shall not cleave one to another, even as iron is not mixed with clay."
 Dan.
 2:43.

 The different parts were to "mingle," but they would not "cleave" together.
 How significant!
-There would be alliance, federation, and confederation at times; but due to racial hatred, prejudice, or other causes, no organic union or fusion would
+There would be alliance, federation, and confederation at times; but because of racial hatred, prejudice, or other factors, no organic union or fusion would be possible.

 Living "in the days of these kings," we are indeed a privileged people.
 This wonderful prophecy is being fulfilled before our very eyes, and the last phase of the drama is about to be enacted.
-Soon the stone cut from the mountain "without hands" will break to pieces these warring nations, and establish a kingdom of peace ecy, "it came to pass, that all the hosts of the Lord went out from the land of Egypt."
-Ex.
-12:41.
-When God permitted Nebuchadnezzar to destroy Jerusalem and carry its rebellious people into captivity, He promised them a return at the end of seventy years; and on the very date specified by the prophet, Cyrus of Persia issued a proclamation liberating the exiles.
-Jer.
-29:10; Ezra 1:1-3.
+Soon the stone cut from the mountain "without hands" will break to pieces these warring nations, and establish a kingdom of peace that "shall stand forever."
+How our hearts throb with gratitude to know that "the dream is certain, and the interpretation thereof sure!"